rk-1203/ors/README.md

 4. Start the server and browse to your localhost

-5. Voila your setup is complete.
+5. Voila you are all setup.